 About Trail A Week

 Essays published on this site between August 2015 and August 2016 were created as part of a year-long project called Trail A Week.
 Many of these essays are no longer available.
 Let’s just say they’ve served their purpose, and have been since, ahem, recycled.

 Trail A Week was my commitment to create a new original piece of writing on a schedule.
 I started with a new or known hiking trail, found a friend to walk it with, and then sat down at the keyboard to think about the place and the experience “out loud.”
-It was a fascinating process that continues after the project has ended: I’m never quite sure what’s going to come up.
-So far, what’s come up is Conversations with Landscape.
+It was a fascinating process that continues to give after the project has ended: I’m never quite sure what’s going to come up.

 Everything on this site, including photography and the written word (unless otherwise noted), is copyright Tara K. Shepersky.
 Share all you like, but please attribute.
 Better yet, link.